-The Company believes that transparent information, accessible tools, and viable investment ideas are important factors that contribute towards informed investment decisions.
-This led the Company to introduce various initiatives to deliver research and content to its B2B and B2C customers (retail investors and wealth advisers), employees, as well as the investor community.
+Timely information, useful tools, and viable investment ideas are important factors that contribute towards informed investment decisions.
+This is why the Company is dedicated towards regularly delivering research and content to its B2B partners and B2C customers (including B2B wealth advisers and B2C retail investors), employees, as well as the investor community.

-Uploaded and made available on the Company's online platforms and mobile applications, research content published by iFAST Corp's independent in-house Research teams covers market outlook and analysis, updates on different investment products offered on the Company's platforms, as well as webcast recordings with professional investment managers and in-house research analysts.
+Research content published by iFAST Corp's independent in-house Research teams are uploaded and made available on the Company's online platforms and mobile applications, where topics including market outlook analysis, investment products updates, as well as video recordings with professional investment managers and in-house research analysts.